Autumn is a good time to identify and treat, organically.

 Invasive plants like buckthorn earn their invasive title by virtue of their ability to spread rapidly in their adopted home and, in doing so, crowd out or inhibit the growth of native plants.
 If you do see them, and the plants are young, you can likely wiggle them loose from the ground with a steady pull.
 Remove any fruits growing on them, and hang them in crotch of neighboring tree so that they can’t re-root.

 If the plants are too big to pull on your own, a hand tool designed specifically to give extra pulling leverage can help you uproot plants up to a few inches in diameter, with minimal soil disturbance.
-VFF uses an Extractigator (right).
+VFF uses an Extractigator (above).
 Let us know if you’d like to try it out.

 For larger diameter buckthorns, we’ve had good success cutting with a chainsaw, then covering the stump with a heavy dutyblack plastic bag secured with a zip tie (Buckthorn Baggie).
 After the stump dies in a year or two, you can reuse the bag on another stump.
 As far as the cut tree goes, make sure to remove any fruits.
 Buckthorn wood makes good small-diameter firewood, or you can leave it in the forest to replenish the soil.
 Or try your hand at carving it–what a beautiful grain!

 When working in your woods, keep buckthorn, barberry, and honeysuckle seeds in mind, and minimize the conditions that help them take root.
 VFF’s Organic Forest Ecosystem Conservation Checklist offers guidance.
 Log under frozen winter conditions.
 Use a log forwarder to roll logs over the ground instead of skidding.
 Minimize access trails.
 When you need to build an access path, carefully plan it as gently sloped line of grace with plenty of drainage so that it resists erosion.
 The point is to work with your forest–a process that benefits the whole forest community of which you’re a part.